aks-1904/collab_editor/client/README.md

 - Log in to an existing account
 - Sessions are stored and persisted using Redux + `redux-persist`

+### `/dashboard` Dashboard Page
+Users can:
+- Create a new project
+- Can see all project he is in
+- Project data stored using Redux

 ### `Loading` Page

 - A full-screen loader shown while routes or heavy components are being fetched.